 - Outputs: 2 x DVI (Dual-Link/HDMI), Display Port, HDMI

 The card looks like HD 4890, with the same 256-bit bus and 8 memory chips.
 However, outputs have changed a lot, because the card supports three receivers simultaneously and has 4 connectors (HDMI and Display Port cannot be used simultaneously).
 Also, the power supply unit has changed comparing to its predecessor due to the peculiarities of the new core and its power needs.

-The card has two 6-pin power connectors.
+This card has two 6-pin supplementary power connectors.